act-rules/act-rules.github.io/_rules/html-title-is-descriptive-c4a8a4.md

 #### Inapplicable Example 1

-This document has a `<title>` element but is inapplicable since the document element is an SVG `svg` element
+This document has a `<title>` element but is inapplicable since the document element is an SVG `svg` element.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">